We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 |Oral capsule||ages 12 years and older||ages 6 years and older|

-For specific dosage information for adults or children, read the product package carefully or talk to your doctor.
+For specific dosage information for adults or children, read the product package carefully or talk to your doctor or pharmacist.

 |Mild side effects||Allegra Allergy||Claritin|

 |Possible serious side effects||Allegra Allergy||Claritin|